 There are several conditions of use when visiting the Gunn Point Peninsula.
 These are in place to protect the natural environment as well as visitors to the area.
 The NT Land Corporation asks that all visitors respect the conditions of use to ensure that everyone can safely visit and enjoy Gunn Point.

 Access to and use of the area is entirely at your own risk and subject to the following conditions.

 Camping and Day Use

-Camping at Gunn Point is only permitted in the areas shown on the below map.
-Caravans and camper trailers are not permitted on the beach or on the cliff edges.
+Camping at Gunn Point is not permitted on the beach or on the cliff edges.

 - All rubbish and waste must be taken with you when you leave.
 Please bring rubbish bags with you as there are no bins or waste facilities.

 - It is illegal to ride unregistered quad bikes, ATVs and buggies on public roads or places, including beaches – therefore it is prohibited at Gunn Point.
 For information, visit the Road Safety NT All-Terrain Vehicles website here.

 - There is no drinking water available.
 Ensure you bring enough water for your stay.